 Even though plantar fasciitis can develop without an obvious cause, some factors can increase your risk of developing this condition.
 They include:

 - Age.
 Plantar fasciitis is most common in people between the ages of 40 and 60.

 - Certain types of exercise.
 Activities that place a lot of stress on your heel and attached tissue — such as long-distance running, ballet dancing and aerobic dance — can contribute to the onset of plantar fasciitis.

 - Foot mechanics.
-Flat feet, a high arch or even an abnormal pattern of walking can affect the way weight is distributed when you're standing and can put added stress on the plantar fascia.
+Flat feet, a high arch or even an atypical pattern of walking can affect the way weight is distributed when you're standing and can put added stress on the plantar fascia.

 - Obesity.
 Excess pounds put extra stress on your plantar fascia.

 - Occupations that keep you on your feet.
-Factory workers, teachers and others who spend most of their work hours walking or standing on hard surfaces can damage the plantar fascia.
+Factory workers, teachers and others who spend most of their work hours walking or standing on hard surfaces can be at increased risk of plantar fasciitis.

 Ignoring plantar fasciitis can result in chronic heel pain that hinders your regular activities.
-Changing the way you walk as a way to relieve plantar fasciitis pain might lead to foot, knee, hip or back problems.
+You're likely to change your walk to try to avoid plantar fasciitis pain, which might lead to foot, knee, hip or back problems.